Ethiopia votes in greatest electoral test yet for Abiy

-The election, delayed from last year, is the centerpiece of a reform drive by Abiy, whose rise to power in 2018 seemed to signal a break with decades of authoritarian rule and led to his Nobel Peace Prize the following year.
+The election, delayed from last year, is the centerpiece of a reform drive by Abiy, whose rise to power in 2018 seemed to signal a break with decades of authoritarian rule and led to him winning a Nobel Peace Prize the following year.
 He has described the poll as “the nation’s first attempt at free and fair elections.”

 Long lines of voters were seen in some parts of the capital, Addis Ababa, while security was stepped up across Africa's second most populous country.
 Military vehicles were parked in key locations in the capital.
 More than 37 million Ethiopians were expected to vote.